ClarytyLLC/docs/src/docs/aiware/install/install.md

    </ul>
    </div>

-1. Create User(s) Using aiWARE CLI
+1. Create User(s) Using aiWARE CLI.

    A new user needs to be created to access tools such as the Edge UI.